Here to support you

 The University Centre Grimsby (UCG) will provide scholarships to a number of Care Leavers for the duration of their higher education course within the TEC Partnership at the UCG campus, up to a maximum of three years’ worth of study.
 It will include support for tuition fees, accommodation, college credits and a maintenance/travel subsidy.
 For more information go to https://grimsby.ac.uk/financial-support/

 Learners who are aged over 19, on a Level 3 or 4 course, who have taken out the Advanced Learning Loan to pay their fees, can apply for the Advanced Learner Loan Bursary Fund which can help towards the cost of learning support, travel, childcare, meal allowances and hardship.

-The Additional Learning Support service is available to learners offering support and help in the classroom or workshop or with exams.
+The Inclusion Team Support service is available to learners offering support and help in the classroom or workshop or with exams.
 Learners who indicate on an application form that they have a support need will be assessed and offered appropriate support.

 Support and help is available with the following –

 - Practical advice and support for physical disabilities and specified learning difficulties such as ADD, AHD, Asperger’s, dyslexia and other medical or mental health conditions

 - Help to access specialist equipment for your course

 - Support in the classroom and in the wider Institute environment